evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Performance

-The BMW iX xDrive40 offers modest performance with a maximum power of 240 kW (326 hp / 322 bhp) and a total torque of 630 Nm (465 ft-lb).
+The BMW iX xDrive40 offers modest performance with a maximum power of 240 kW (326 hp / 322 bhp) and a total torque of 630 Nm (465 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 76,6 kWh and a net usable capacity of 71 kWh, providing an 5,6 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 76,6 kWh and a net usable capacity of 71 kWh, providing an 5,6 kWh buffer (7.3%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 425 to 372 km (264-231 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 16.7 kWh/100 km for the base model and 19.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.